cpjobling/eg-252-git-bootcamp/novice/git/01-backup.md

 ~~~
 {:class="in"}
 ~~~
-Cold and dry, but everything is my favorite color
+Cold and dry, but everything is my favourite colour
 ~~~
 {:class="out"}